Research Flavors @ BEAMS Lab

 Technique and Instrumentation Development for Biophysical Interrogation

-Precision in life science is an analytical chemistry problem.
-Concerning biological imaging, sensing, and nanoparticle analysis, current instrument development is focused on using traditional fluorescent dyes to “shed light” on long-standing biological problems.
-In addition, conventional instrumentation focuses on bulk biological analysis.
-The Vázquez Lab combines state-of-the-art dye design with biological characterization techniques to develop unique techniques and instrumentation capable of interrogating biological nanoparticles at the single entity level.
+Precision in life sciences is fundamentally an analytical chemistry challenge.
+In biological imaging, sensing, and nanoparticle analysis, current instrument development relies on traditional fluorescent dyes to ‘shed light’ on long-standing biological questions.
+Additionally, conventional instrumentation is designed for bulk biological analysis.
+The Vázquez Lab integrates advanced dye design with biological characterization techniques to develop novel methods and instrumentation capable of probing biological nanoparticles at the single-entity level.

 Energy Materials for Electrochemical Transduction